Updated: Mar 11

 One study looked at the dietary habits of people who consumed avocados and found those who ate them regularly to be much healthier overall than people who didn’t eat this fruit .

 Avocados are well-known for the classic guacamole dip and make a versatile addition to salads, smoothies, and dressings.
-You can add avocados to main meals as an accompaniment or slice in half and spoon out the flesh for a quick and easy snack.
+You can add avocados to main meals as an accompaniment or slice them in half and spoon out the flesh for a quick and easy snack.